 The New Wave is also aware they won’t be “new” for long.
 “We cannot rest,” says Mick Craven on the challenge to stay relevant.
 The potential has been exposed, though, and the industry’s unique camaraderie – an openness to share and collaborate – promises great things.
 “We are working together to forge a path for South African wine.
 We are also discovering and learning to be proud of our own terroir, and more are striving to make authentically South African wines.”

 This drive to produce wines that are true to the Cape is a common thread.
 “I have a responsibility to make – in my lifetime – a wine that resonates this place, and not a watered-down ideology of French wine,” Eben tells me, but what’s next?
-“I want to get better, and not better by the judgement of Decanter or Wine Spectator or the Platter Guide, or the whoever.
+“I want to get better, and not better by the judgement of the critics.
 By our definition: better for the people that work with us, better for our employees, better for the soils, better for the plants, better for the socio-economics.
 It’s not just vineyards: it’s this whole community.”

 Great post.
 Be good to have a map/link to a map of the areas/regions and wineries mentioned.
 I’m going on my first trip in January and would love to visit!

 Glad you enjoyed it.
 Apologies for the lack of a map, I’m afraid we don’t currently have one, but crossed fingers Google maps should provide a good guide!
 Enjoy your trip in January – it’s an extraordinary place to visit.